 How To Choose A Home To Match Your New Lifestyle

+Is it time to choose a new home?
 As your lifestyle evolves, so should your home.
 Maybe you’ve outgrown your current home and need something bigger.
 You may need more room for the kids, more storage space or a bigger yard.
-Or, maybe you’re just looking for a more modern version of what you already have (or smaller) with less maintenance and better amenities.
+Or, maybe you’re just looking for a more modern (or smaller) version of what you already have with less maintenance and better amenities.

 If any of the above sounds familiar, it’s time to find a new home.
-Here are a few tips to help you find an ideal home that’s perfectly suited to your unique life circumstance.
+Here are a few tips to help you choose the home that’s perfectly suited to your unique life circumstance.

 Choose a Location

 Think where you want to live.
 Is it a quieter community in the suburbs?
 A busier neighbourhood close to downtown?
 This is important to get a handle on in advance because the neighbourhood will affect the overall price.

 For example. if you’re a first-time buyer wanting to live closer to downtown Edmonton, a townhouse or duplex will offer the same features and luxuries of a single family home without the higher prices associated with inner-city neighbourhoods.
 On the other hand, if you don’t mind a short commute, you may be able to purchase a single-family home at a more affordable price in a bedroom community.
 In short, the closer to downtown the higher the cost so you’ll want to decide which is most important to you.

 The next step will be finding a community with the right amenities.
 It’s important to consider your lifestyle and what you’re sure to want nearby to support your (or your family’s) lifestyle.
 While new communities are developed with everything you need in mind, some like to emphasize certain amenities in particular.